yiuc/starbot/guide/GUIDE.md

 # How to Deploy Your Slack Bots to Heroku

 Whether they're publishing notifications, responding to /slash commands and or carrying a conversation, bots have become an integral part of the way we work with Slack.
-A bot could do literally anything that's useful to you and your team as part of your day-to-day work, as well as most anything else you can imagine.
+A bot can do any number of things for your team as part of your day-to-day work, you're only limited by your imagination.
 For some first-hand expereince, check out the [Heroku Button Gallery](https://elements.heroku.com/buttons), where users have created all types of bots: from fun bots like [poker](https://elements.heroku.com/buttons/charliehess/slack-poker-bot) and [Jeopardy!](https://elements.heroku.com/buttons/gesteves/trebekbot), to more practical ones like a bot that [tracks the satisfaction of your team members](https://elements.heroku.com/buttons/wearehanno/oskar) or one that [reminds your team to review existing pull requests](https://elements.heroku.com/buttons/pedrorijo91/slack-pr-bot).

 That said, the real power and fun of Slack bots comes once you know how to build your own.
 In this post, we'll show you how to create and deploy a Slack bot that will respond to /slash commands in order to show the top trending repos in GitHub.
-And while a Slack bot can be built in practically any language, today we're going to build ours with Node, and not just because I <span class="EmojiInput mj40" title="Heavy Black Heart ❤"></span> Node.
+While a Slack bot can be built in practically any language, today we're going to build ours with Node, and not just because I <span class="EmojiInput mj40" title="Heavy Black Heart ❤"></span> Node.
 Anything beyond a simple notification bot depends on Slack's WebSocket-based [RTM (Real Time Messaging) API](https://api.slack.com/rtm), and WebSockets and Node go together like 🍔🍟.

-There’s a lot to cover; here's an outline of the post that might be helpful:
+We've got a lot of ground to cover, here's an outline of the journey we're about to take:

 1. **[Prologue](#prologue)**
 2. **[Publishing Notifications to Slack](#publish-notifications-to-slack)**